 The service is available for adults (aged 16 +) living in East Sussex who are experiencing issues affecting their mental health and wellbeing.

 How do I apply?

 We accept self-referrals and referrals from health professionals.
-Please complete our referral form which you can download here and send to the e-mail address listed at the top of this page.
+Please complete our referral form (which you can find in the ‘Downloads’ section at the bottom of this page) and send it to the e-mail address listed at the top of this page.